Metric Geometry of Spaces of Persistence Diagrams: Preliminaries

 \begin{rem} Proposition~\ref{P:D_p_IS_FUNCTOR} implies that, if $(X,A)$ is a metric pair and $(g,x)\mapsto g\cdot x$ is an action of a group $G$ on $(X,A)$ via relative bi-Lipschitz maps, then we get an action of $G$ on $\DD_p(X,A)$ given by

 Observe that the Lipschitz constant of the bi-Lipschitz maps in the group action is preserved by the functor $\DD_p$.
-Hence, if $G$ acts by relative isometries on $(X,A)$, then so does the induced action on $\DD_p(X,A)$. \end{rem}
+Hence, if $G$ acts by relative isometries on $(X,A)$ (i.e., by isometries $f\colon X\to X$ such that $f(A)\subseteq A$) then so does the induced action on $\DD_p(X,A)$. \end{rem}

 \begin{rem} We point out that $\DD_p$ is, in fact, a functor from $\MetPair$ to $\monmet$, the category of commutative pointed metric monoids (see \cite{bubenik2}).
 In this case, given a map $f\colon(X,A)\to(Y,B)$, the induced map $f_*\colon\DD_p(X,A)\to \DD_p(Y,B)$ is a monoid homomorphism.
 Composing the functor $\DD_p$ with the forgetful functor one obtains the map to $\MetPair$.
 In this work we consider this last composition, since we are mainly focused on the metric properties of the spaces $\DD_p(X,A)$, and leave the study of the algebraic properties of the monoids $\DD_p(X,A)$ for future work. \end{rem}